Bob McDowall, R.D. McDowall Ltd., UK

 - Understand the data life cycle and how it is linked with the business process and where problems can occur for both paper records, hybrid systems and electronic systems.

-Data Integrity is a global problem and currently a major concern with FDA and European Regulatory Agencies.
+Data Integrity is a global problem and currently still a major concern with FDA and European Regulatory Agencies.
 Multiple FDA warning letters and EU GMP non-compliance reports have highlighted major data integrity failures and falsification in companies globally.
 The regulatory concern has been responded by the FDA issuing Compliance Program Guide that covers Pre-Approval Inspections.
 This document became effective in May 2012.
 The CPG objective 3 covers the laboratory data integrity audit.
 Furthermore in August 2014, the FDA issued Level 2 guidance on their web site about the sharing of login credentials for computerized systems and the use of test injections for testing into compliance.

 As the regulators are tightening their inspection approaches it is important that managers, supervisors and users in regulated GMP laboratories understand the issues around data integrity and begin programs to ensure that their processes and systems ensure data integrity.